The True Value of a Financial Advisor

 SELECT A FINANCIAL ADVISOR WHO ACTS IN YOUR BEST INTEREST

 Financial advisors can be held to different standards when it comes to your money.
 Be sure to ask and understand whether an advisor is operating under a fiduciary standard, and therefore must make financial and investment decisions in your best interest.
 A Registered Investment Advisor (registered and regulated by the U.S. Securities and Exchange Commission) is required to conduct themselves in this manner.
 Other types of advisors, such as brokers, are often only intermediaries between buyers and sellers of investments.
-As such, their financial recommendations may be biased toward their own profit motives and less toward yours.
 Select an advisor you feel comfortable with, but one who legally must act in your best interest.
 Disclosure on this point is mandatory and should be transparent, so don’t be afraid to ask if the relationship is unclear before committing to work with a financial advisor.